706f6c6c7578/oc/README.md

 HiddenServicePort 8082 127.0.0.1:8082
 HiddenServicePort 8083 127.0.0.1:8083

-In the Usenet-Example folder are two examples, for oc_client.go with Dizum's mail2news Gateway
+In the Usenet-Example folder are two examples, for oc_client.go with Dizum's mail2news Gateway and Paganini's News Server, so that you can post articles to Usenet.

-and Paganini's News Server, so that you can post articles to Usenet.
+The Nomen_Nescio folder contains a server and command for sending anonymous email messages to the Dizum TypeI Cypherpunk Remailer.

 The minitalk folder contains a small talk client and server, so that Alice and Bob can talk to each other.